unruledboy/SyncRoo/README.md

 Currently it only supports Windows devices.

+## Features
+SyncRoo is created for my personal usage as I was not happy with the formance and functionalities of other solutions.

+In one of my other project, I have over 30 million files that need to be synchornized between devices regularly.
+And I need that to run fast and effectively, only synchornize the new / changed files.

+And whatever I am after, have been implemented in SyncRoo:
+- Fast and with low memory consumption: SyncRoo is really fast, by leveraging the power of built-in Sqlite / external database systems, which can efficiently manage and compare the files that need to be synchornized.
+- Cross machine sync: traditionally we may use UNC path, or mapped network drive, they are all transferred over SMB protocol, and the performance is not good.
+SyncRoo comes with dedicated server instance in each machine, and leverage the native API to gain maximum performance, then send the result over network.
+The performance is a lot better.
+- Custom profiles: rather than typing the same command parameters every time you need to sychronize files between folders / machines, you can create a JSON-based profile file and reuse it in the automation tools like Windows Task Scheduler.
+- Native Windows NTFS Journal support: NTFS tracks changes to the file system and store the info on the MFT.
+We can quickly search matching files on an NTFS USN Journal enabled drive.

 ## Rationale
 It will first get the full list of file names, alongside with the file size and last modified time of the source folder, and save it to a database table.